Krarilotus/Ascension/README.md

-# Bootstrap Multiplayer Setup
+# Ascension Multiplayer Setup
-This is the official repository for the Bootstrap Multiplayer Setup.
+This is the official repository for the Ascension Multiplayer Setup.

 This setup aims to fix all issues with Stronghold Crusader multiplayer, via game modifications.

-v1.10.5T
+v2.0.0

 Not a finished product - the setup is still undergoing development.